Skip to main content

 • Lands owned by a particular state.

-• State submerged lands under the ocean from a state’s coast to three miles out into the ocean.
+• State submerged lands (PDF) under the ocean from a state’s coast to three miles out into the ocean.
 For Texas and western Florida, this is from the coast out to three marine leagues into the Gulf of Mexico.

 • Lands owned by a local government, such as a county.